 Invest in Illinois Closing Fund: New for 2023, the State of Illinois has appropriated $400 million for high priority projects with funding levels at the discretion of the Governor.
 Funds can be used to offset the upfront costs of construction, infrastructure and site development for a project.

-Reimagining Electric Vehicles (REV) Program: In November 2021, Governor Pritzker signed the “Reimagining Electric Vehicles in Illinois Act” creating a new classification of incentives for qualifying projects in the electric vehicle industry.
+Reimagining Energy and Vehicles (REV) Program: In November 2021, Governor Pritzker signed the “Reimagining Energy and Vehicles in Illinois Act” creating a new classification of incentives for qualifying projects in the electric vehicle industry.
 Under the new program, new or existing manufacturing facilities involved in the production of EVs, EV component parts, or EV power supply equipment (including EV charging stations) can qualify for a variety of incentives including tax credits, sales tax exemptions, and utility tax exemptions based on the level of tier the project qualifies for.
 Unlike EDGE, the tax credits based on employee withholdings earned under the REV program can be claimed against the company’s employee withholdings remittance, thus offering the ability to fully monetize the tax credit.

 Manufacturing Illinois Chips for Real Opportunity (MICRO): In April 2022, the MICRO incentive program was passed to incentivize the creation of microchip and semiconductor jobs.
 Projects must invest $20 million and create 50 jobs within four years to qualify.
 The regular benefit is 75% of income tax withholdings for new or retained jobs once the new jobs threshold is met.
 The benefits may be increased to 100% of withholdings if the project is located in an underserved or energy transition area.
 The tax credits can be earned for a period of ten years.
 Larger projects must meet higher investment and job creation thresholds dependent on the type of project.
 The types of projects that may qualify for larger credits include microchip and semiconductor manufacturers, microchip and semiconductor components parts manufacturers, and manufacturers converting existing manufacturing facilities to microchips and semiconductors.
 Larger projects receive a longer term of 15 years and additional benefits including an exemption on retailers’ occupation tax on building materials, exemption on state utility tax for electricity and natural gas, and an exemption on telecommunication excise tax.
 All projects are eligible for credit up to 25% of eligible training costs for new employees, with a 10% baseline for all projects.
 An additional 15% for trainees is available for project that hire recent Illinois graduates, certificate holders or credential recipients from 4-year public and private universities, community colleges, vocational/technical schools, Clean Jobs Workforce Network Program, and USDOL certified apprenticeship programs.
 All projects are also eligible for a credit up to 10% of training costs to upskill retained employees.
 Projects also receive an investment credit of 0.5% on qualified property.